 Acres of grassy fields, a large playground with separate areas for younger and older children, and woods to explore, Llandaff Fields is perfect for meeting up in big groups.
 The long pathways around the edge of the park are great for cycling or scooting along, and there’s plenty of parking nearby (although it can get busy).
 It could really do with some toilets though!

 Skaters and skateboarders will love the range of equipment at this free skate park, which sits just outside Llanishen Leisure Centre.
 Equipment includes two quarter pipes, a jump box, wall ride and a mini ramp, plus some for beginners.

 Open daily, entry is free but there are charges for parking

 With 1,000 acres of park and woodland, there’s plenty to do here including visiting Margam Castle, the Orangery and gardens, a deer park, a children’s fairytale village, adventure playgrounds and a rare breeds farm trail.
 There are loads of free events at the park during the school holidays.
-See here for full listings, and details of special events where there will be a charge to enter the park.
+On special events days there will be a charge to enter the park.
+Read our review here.

 Open daily; car parking charges apply

 The stunning sand dunes that make up this nature reserve are home to a wealth of plants and insect life, as well as some nationally rare and unusual fungi species.
 Exploring is great fun – however, don’t forget your sledge to go whizzing down the dunes for the ultimate family day trip.